How to Read a Hospital Monitor and Interpret Key Parameters

 Normal vs. Abnormal

 A normal SpO₂ line looks smooth and regular, with clear peaks for each heartbeat.
 You should see a steady pattern that matches your pulse.
 An abnormal line may look flat, jagged, or disappear sometimes.
 This can mean poor blood flow, a loose sensor, or a serious health problem.
+A good line means your reading is correct.
+A bad or missing line may mean severe hypoperfusion or a sensor problem.

 Tip: Always check both the SpO₂ number and the line.
 Both help you and your care team understand your oxygen status.